philmccarthy/philmccarthy/README.md

 ### Hey there!

-I'm Phil (he/him).
-I'm a developer at Stitch Fix and a part-time instructor at [Turing School](https://turing.edu/).
+I'm Phil (he/him) and I'm a developer at Stitch Fix